mncrowe/mncrowe.github.io/_publications/paper_7.md

 ---
-title: "The decay of Hill$'$s vortex in a rotating flow"
+title: "The decay of Hills vortex in a rotating flow"
 permalink: /publication/paper_7
 date: 2021-04-27
 venue: 'Journal of Fluid Mechanics'